I have always been a traveler.

 - heart clips

-- jump drive – They had tiny 32G pocket drives at Walmart in their back-to-school section for $5.
+- jump drive – They always have tiny 32G pocket drives at Walmart in their back-to-school section in August for $5.

 - ear buds – These came with my iPhone.